 A researcher, educator and trained architect, Marcelo studied his first year of architecture in his native Chile, and in 2004 obtained his B.A. in Architecture from the School of Architecture of the Polytechnic University of Puerto Rico (PUPR), Cum Laude.
 He is co-founder of the collective CIUDADLAB where he directs research in cities across the globe, including Moscow, Rio de Janeiro, São Paulo, Brasilia, Santiago, among others.
 He has been an Associate Professor of design studio, research and representation at the PUPR since 2005, where he also directed the 2009-2010 Lectures Series Sense Recession: What Comes Next?, and also directed the Roundtable Series from 2006-2010 to critically address the implications of contemporary architectural practices.
 From 2008-2011, Marcelo edited the journal Polimorfo, which he also co-founded.
 He has written for Entorno, Domus, Planning Perspectives, CCGSAPP, been an invited juror at the UPR, GSAPP, Barnard + Columbia College, Pratt Institute, Parsons, and NJIT, lectured at Cooper Union, exhibited his drawings in San Juan and Berlin, and his design and built architectural work has been awarded several times in Puerto Rico.
 He is now developing his thesis, Destructive Knowledge: Tools for Learning to Un-Dō, while being a 2013 candidate for an M.S. in Critical, Curatorial and Conceptual Practices in Architecture of the GSAPP at Columbia University.
 He is a partner of A(n) Office, based in New York and an Adjunct Faculty at the School of Architecture of the New Jersey Institute of Technology and the Architecture Department at Barnard + Columbia College.

-Lauren Mancia is a Ph.D. candidate in the Department of History at Brooklyn College, City University of New York, and a lecturer at The Cloisters, the branch of the Metropolitan Museum of Art dedicated to the study of medieval art.
+Lauren Mancia is Assistant Professor of History at Brooklyn College, City University of New York, and a lecturer at The Cloisters Museum, the branch of the Metropolitan Museum of Art dedicated to the study of medieval art.
 Lauren got her Ph.D in History from Yale, her M.A. in Medieval Studies from the Centre for Medieval Studies at the University of Toronto, and her B.A. in English and Medieval Studies from Columbia College ('05); her research focuses on the religious world of medieval Europe, especially the devotional and visual culture of eleventh- and twelfth-century monasteries.